 Steamed Cime di rapa:

 Rapini (another name with which this vegetable is known) are a good source of polyphenols, especially flavonoids.
-Steam cooking is perhaps the one that keeps the polyphenolic compounds present in turnip greens more intact.
+Steam cooking is perhaps the one that keeps the polyphenolic compounds present in turnip tops more intact.

 Boiled Cime di Rapa: